 The cloud-based security platform, Trend Micro™ Smart Protection Network™, accumulates and “learns” new threat-related information daily.
 When unknown PC intrusions occur, the file characteristics or process are extracted, reviewed for file configuration information and behavior, and then detected as a threat.

 “You can easily access the browser-based management screen, work on the settings of each PC, and check logs.
 We saw that with the Edge relay server’ installed in the DMZ, we can centrally manage the latest pattern file application status and virus detection logs of PCs that were taken outside the company premises,” said Mizutani.

 Sankei Living installed Trend Micro™ OfficeScan™ XG on over 950 PCs, including the computers of an affiliate company.
 “Comprehensive endpoint status can be centrally viewed via the dashboard, and operational management has become more efficient.
 The machine-learning technology is a reassuring component of the solution.
 After installation, we confirmed detection of grayware and this gave us a greater sense of security,” stated Mizutani.

 In the next phase, Sankei Living will address the CSIRT, and further strengthen its overall security.
-“We are going to incorporate OfficeScan XG logs into the SIEM and analyze what kind of attacks it is receiving and work through the PDCA cycle to strengthen our defenses,” Takano stated.
+“We are going to incorporate OfficeScan XG logs into the SIEM and analyse what kind of attacks it is receiving and work through the PDCA cycle to strengthen our defences,” Takano stated.

-“In addition to information about new threats, we look forward to receiving support from Trend Micro to introduce new functionality and innovative solutions to strengthen our defense capabilities,” continued Takano.
+“In addition to information about new threats, we look forward to receiving support from Trend Micro to introduce new functionality and innovative solutions to strengthen our defence capabilities,” continued Takano.